 Management 104: Industrial Relations and Human Resource Management

 Instructor: Professor J. Adam Cobb

 E-mail: adamcobb@wharton.upenn.edu

 Phone: 215-898-0990

-Office: 2027 Steinberg Hall-Dietrich Hall Office Hours: Tuesdays 2:00 pm - 4:00 pm and by appointment
+Office: 2027 Steinberg Hall-Dietrich Hall

+Office Hours: TBD
-Course Meeting Times and Locations

-MGMT 104-001: Mondays and Wednesdays, 12:00 - 1:30pm, SHDH 215 MGMT 104-002: Mondays and Wednesdays, 3:00 - 4:30pm, SHDH 215

-Course Description and Objectives

-In this introductory management course, we will learn the general principles and explore specific policies and practices of effective industrial relations and human resource management.
+Course Meeting Times and Locations MGMT 104-001: Tuesdays and Thursdays, 9:00 - 10:30am, SHDH 211 MGMT 104-002: Tuesdays and Thursdays, 10:30 -12:00pm, SHDH 211 MGMT 104-003: Tuesdays and Thursdays, 1:30 - 3:00pm, SHDH 211 Course Description and Objectives In this introductory management course, we will learn the general principles and explore specific policies and practices of effective industrial relations and human resource management.
 Such policies and practices contribute to the success of the firm and enhance the career prospects of its employees under conditions of increasing labor market uncertainty.
 They may also positively or negatively affect firm performance and are a key determinant of whether a given organization has long-term success.
 The course is divided roughly into four sections.
 In the first section, we will explore how the employment relationship has changed over time as well as examine some of the dominant theoretical perspectives of the employment relationship.
 These early sessions provide much of the foundation for the course and are meant to provide you with some perspective on how employment has changed over time as well as how scholars from diverse fields such as economics, sociology and history conceive it.
 In section two, the focus shifts to the study of organizational practices and policies that shape and influence the employment relationship.
 Since you are more likely to be an employee, rather than an employer, at least in the proximate future, the course pays closer attention to the employee's perspective on the processes of recruitment, training and development, evaluation and compensation.
 The third section, which will begin after the midterm, considers aspects of the employment relationship specifically as it pertains to the worker and her interactions with her employer.
 In the final section of the course, we will explore an important labor market outcome and the role organizational practices play (and could potentially play) in affecting different types of inequality.

-The course is designed to accomplish three main goals:
+The course is designed to accomplish four main goals:

-• Increase your knowledge of industrial relations and human resource management so that you can grasp, at both a theoretical and practical level, the role played by markets, institutions, organizations and management in affecting the employment relationship.

-- Provide you with opportunities to apply these concepts to real-world problems faced by managers. - Provide you with a toolkit for the future, which will better enable you to become effective managers and leaders of your employees.
+• Increase your knowledge of industrial relations and human resource management so that you can grasp, at both a theoretical and practical level, the role played by markets, institutions, organizations and management in affecting the employment relationship. - Provide you with opportunities to apply these concepts to real-world problems faced by managers. - Expose you to competing perspectives on employment and challenge you to consider how decisions made by economic and political actors have both positive and negative impacts on workers.
+In so doing, my hope is that you will be better informed as workers, managers, employers and voters.